Jacques-Alain Miller: 1970s

-After a period of involvement in the left-wing movements associated with May 1968, Miller was encouraged by Lacan to take "another path by which to get your privileged revolt across: mine for example".
+After a period of involvement in the left-wing movements associated with the May 1968 protest movement in France, Miller was encouraged by Lacan to take "another path by which to get your privileged revolt across: mine for example".
 In time Miller would become instrumental in Lacan's École Freudienne de Paris, founding and editing the journal Ornicar ? which published lessons of Lacan's Seminar.
 When Lacan moved to the University of Vincennes—the Department of Psychoanalysis was renamed "Le Champ freudien"—Lacan became its director, and Michel Foucault appointed Jacques-Alain Miller president.

 Miller's teaching from this period (1972-1978) took on the name L'Orientation lacanienne and gave rise to published texts on Bentham, Peirce and Church.

 In 1973, Miller transcribed Lacan's the 1964 Seminar on The Four Fundamental Concepts of Psychoanalysis which was to lead to a lifelong commitment to establishing the full series of Lacan's annual Parisian Seminar.
 Book XI was published by Seuil in 1973, with Books I & Book XX following in 1975 and Book II in 1978.

 Miller also contributed in 1973 to the two-part televised programme that later became known as "Television".